How Much Sisal Rope Do You Need For A Scratching Post?

 Remember the following tips when choosing sisal for a scratching post:

-If you notice that your cats do not use the post, they might not like the scent of or a chemically-treated sisal rope.
+If you notice that your cats do not use the post, they might not like the scent of a chemically-treated sisal rope.
 You might need to replace the wrapped post with an untreated sisal rope.
 You can buy one online or in-store, but check if it is a natural fiber from the sisal plant.

 Aside from the rope, the glue you use may not be pleasing to the cats.
 The glue you use might give off a toxic smell that can harm cats.